dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 ###

+Jesus Christ I'm rambling.
 Again, as for who is a *good guy* and who is *bad guy*, there is one simple answer, as three questions.

 #### &#9312; What do you intend to happen to America?